bdnorris/DES-340/projects/project06.md

 *   Apply the HTML/CSS skills you have been learning.
 *   Practice the complexities of layout with CSS to better inform your web design decisions.
 *   Practice extracting web assets from design files.
-*   Learning to publish your site online.
+*   Learn to publish your site online.

 ## Task

 You will be coding a responsive web layout representing your design from Project 5.
-Your task will be to extract the appropriate assets from this file and layout a single web page in the format of an HTML file with an accompanying CSS stylesheet and all necessary images.
+Your task will be to extract the appropriate assets from your design files and layout a single web page in the format of an HTML file with an accompanying CSS stylesheet and all necessary images.

-*   Text should be LIVE text (not represented by images).
+*   Text should be **live** text (not represented by images).
-*   Links should be created but can point to “#”.
+*   Links should be created, but can point to “#”.
 For example: `<a href="#">Link</a>`
-*   The use of “Retina” graphics and SVG images are a plus.
+*   The use of “Retina” graphics and SVG images is a plus.
-*   Intelligent use of the CSS cascade will be part of your grade.
+*   Considerate use of the [CSS cascade](/lectures/lecture15-specificity.md) will be part of your grade.
-*   You will also upload the final files to your own hosting account.
+*   You will also upload your final files to a free web host.

 <!-- ## An Exercise -->